-I am a licensed mental health counselor associate and certified Hakomi therapist.
+I am a licensed mental health counselor and certified Hakomi therapist.
 You might have landed on this page because you are yearning for greater freedom and choice in your life.

 We all find ourselves struggling at times.
 My approach is compassionate, somatic, mindful, and informed by a deep understanding of attachment and childhood development as well as a recognition of how we are shaped by social systems.
 I am profoundly inspired by a depth approach to human experience, and support you in finding your own inner knowing.

 I welcome the chance to journey with you toward greater self-awareness, creativity, and connection in your life.

 At this time, I am offering telehealth sessions only.